pdl39/nodejs-express-ts-app/README.md

 # Node.js Express TypeScript App

-## _A basic starting point for your TypeScript Node.js Express projects, built with Webpack._
+## _A basic starting point for your TypeScript Node.js Express projects, built with Webpack v5._

 - The build is based on vanilla JS with no specific frontend framework in mind,
 - but you can definitely add the frontend framework of your choice and update configurations accordingly.